meerkat-dashboard/meerkat/README.md

 #### Icinga Line
 Allows you to draw lines, you can rotate and resize them, and set the weight.
 They only toggle between OK, Warning, Critical, Unknown at present.

+#### Dynamic Text
+Allows you to pull text out of a host_var or service_var and display it on the dashboard like a card.

 #### Static Text, SVG and Image
 Useful for adding headings or labels.